sirjak/sirjak/README.md

 # Welcome to my Candyla-- I mean GitHub ✨

-I'm Sirja, a 3rd year IT engineering student for bachelor's degree.
-During my freetime I am a gamer :video_game:, hooker :yarn: (= a crocheter) and a reader 📖.
+I'm Sirja, a final year IT engineering student for a bachelor's degree.
+During my free time, I am a gamer :video_game:, hooker :yarn: (= a crocheter), and a reader 📖.

 ## I am...
 - 🎓 Studying mobile development @ Metropolia University of Applied Sciences
-- 🌱 Learning Python and TypeScript on my freetime
+- 🌱 Learning Python in my free time
 - :tulip: Part-timing alongside my studies @ Ericsson
-- 🧡 Especially fond of hospital, school and library environments
+- 🧡 Especially fond of hospital, school, and library environments

 <!--
 ## Some school project repos